intromisan/weather-react/README.md

-The simple Weather App made with OpenWeatherMap API
+A simple Weather App made with OpenWeatherMap API